Top Signs That Municipal Asphalt Roads Need Repairs Before Winter

 What to Look For:

-• Water pooling on shoulders or edges of the road
+• Water pooling along road edges

-• Clogged culverts or storm drains
+• Clogged gutters, culverts, or storm drains

-• Evidence of erosion near asphalt boundaries
+• Soil erosion along shoulders or around asphalt boundaries

 Solution: